Feyerabend/ABC80/BEFORE.md

 article.
 From the picture displayed above, the caption says that the configuration here is a Zilog Z80 processor, it has a 15" screen (25x18 characters), and 64k of RAM.
-It was manufactured by Stansaab starting 1977, which later fusioned with Datasaab.
+The Seven-S was manufactured by Stansaab starting 1977, which later fusioned with Datasaab.
 Production was slow, as they had problems with the mechanics.